Contact

 Magento/Adobe Commerce

-Magento can also support multichannel, but only with appropriate third-party tools, plugins, or custom-developed interfaces.
-Integrating social commerce or marketplaces is technically possible, but often requires custom configuration, ongoing maintenance, and sophisticated data management.
+Magento can support multichannel commerce as well, but only through third-party tools, plugins, or custom-built integrations.
+Connecting social commerce platforms or marketplaces is technically possible, yet it typically requires individual configuration, continuous maintenance, and a well-structured data management setup.

-There's no native POS solution available for brick-and-mortar sales.
-Here, you'll need to rely on external providers and connect them to your store system via API or middleware.
-This increases the effort required for system maintenance and introduces potential for errors in data synchronization.
+For in-store sales, there is no native POS solution.
+You have to rely on external providers and connect them via API or middleware, which increases system complexity and introduces additional points of failure in data synchronization.

 8. B2B functionalities